GLOBAL MARKETS-Cyprus, European data rattle shares and euro

 The euro zone's economic woes occurred even before Cyprus' bailout troubles took center stage.

-"Maybe we were expecting it in France but the weakness in Germany was a surprise," Antonio Garcia Pascual, chief southern European economist at Barclays, said of the two European mainstays' performances.
+"Maybe we were expecting it in France but the weakness in Germany was a surprise," said Antonio Garcia Pascual, chief southern European economist at Barclays.

 Crude oil was pushed lower by fears of further turmoil in the euro zone and by manufacturing data showing a deepening downturn in the currency bloc.